Executive Order on Building and Construction

 26. Materials, equipment and other objects, including waste, which due to accidental shift, tilting, falling down or collapse, etc. may endanger health and safety shall be stored, stacked, stabilised and secured in an appropriate and safe manner.

-27. Bearing structures of metal or concrete as well as individual components, shutterings, prefabricated elements and temporary supports and buttresses may only be mounted and dismantled if supervised by a specifically designated person who has received the necessary instructions and training.
+27. Load-bearing structures of metal or concrete as well as individual components, shutterings, prefabricated elements and temporary supports and buttresses may only be mounted and dismantled if supervised by a specifically designated person who has received the necessary instructions and training.

 28.-(1) Structure, placement, change and dismantling of cofferdams and caissons shall be supervised by a person specifically designated for the work who has received the necessary instructions and training.